JerricaRaemer/Python_APIs/README.md

+# Python API's:

-> This project includes data visualization, data cleanup, and API's all in Python.
+> This project includes data visualization, data cleanup, and API's, all using Python.
 >
 > The API's I used were Geoapify and OpenWeatherMap.
 >